 STANLEY BALDWIN 1867-1947 THREE TIMES PRIME MINISTER"

 Baldwin was born at Bewdley in Worcestershire on 3 August 1867, the only child of Alfred Baldwin, industrialist, and his wife Louisa (Macdonald).
 He was educated at Harrow School and Trinity College Cambridge.
 He joined his father's firm and in 1902 became a managing director of Baldwins Ltd. On 12 September 1892 he married Lucy Ridsdale and they had six surviving children: Diana, Leonara (Lorna), Pamela Margaret, Oliver, Esther and Arthur Windham.
+His cousin was Rudyard Kipling.
 Stanley stood as Conservative candidate for his late father's seat and entered Parliament in 1908.
 In Lloyd George's cabinet he was president of the Board of Trade and later Chancellor.
 After a short term as Prime Minister in the years 1923-4 he resigned to allow for the first Labour administration under Ramsay MacDonald.
 But that lasted just a few months and he was back as Prime Minister until 1929.
 His radio appeal during the 1926 General Strike was credited with shortening that crisis.
 He was Prime Minister again 1935-37.
 During the Abdication crisis of 1936 he sought, unsuccessfully, to persuade Edward VIII to renounce Mrs Simpson.
 In 1937 he retired and was made a peer.
 He died on 13 December 1947 and was buried in Worcester Cathedral.
 His son Oliver became 2nd Earl Baldwin.

 A photo of the stone can be purchased from Westminster Abbey Library.